Table of contents

 For the second condition, the lender must acquire an interest in the policy via a collateral assignment in the loan agreement.
 For purposes of tax deductibility, you can’t voluntarily assign the policy to the lender.
 A collateral assignment means that upon your death, the insurance company pays the death benefit to the lender first.
 Any remaining funds go to your beneficiaries.

 For the last condition, you must use the loan proceeds to earn income from a business or property.
-So, don’t think you can go on vacation with the loan money and still have the premium deducted.

 So if you meet those three criteria, how much of your life insurance premiums are tax-deductible?